arixwang/math354-anki/README.md

 ### Prerequisites

 - Git installed on your local machine.
 If not, you can download it from [here](https://git-scm.com/downloads).
+Only needed for cloning the repository.
 - Anki installed on your local machine.
 If not, you can download it from [here](https://apps.ankiweb.net/).

 ### Cloning the Repository